jsdelivrbot/reactjs-emotion-api/README.md

 To run:
   - download the source codes (node modules dependency is already provided)
   - navigate to the app directory and enter 'npm start' in CLI
-  - run the http://localhost:8080/ in your browser and click the Play button
+  - run the http://localhost:8080/ in the browser and click the Play button

 This is still a work in progress.